Skip to content

 • Convert quarter units to semester units.

-• List MyEAP course codes, if available.
+• List UCEAP course codes, if available.
 If not, list host instutition course codes.

 Passports